Skip to main content

 The Recipe Collector vs. the Pantry Planner

-Plan to Eat's web clipper is genuinely useful.
-You find a recipe on a food blog, click the browser extension, and it gets saved to your library with ingredients parsed out.
-Over time, you build a personal recipe database that you can search, tag, and organize.
-The planning process is then manual: browse your library, drag recipes onto the calendar, and generate a shopping list from the week's ingredients.
+Plan to Eat offers a browser clipper plus URL, photo, manual, and supported bulk-file imports.
+Over time, you can build a searchable, tagged recipe database.
+The planning process is then manual: browse the library, drag recipes onto the calendar, and generate a shopping list from the week's ingredients.

 From List to Order